ShanXDev424/ShanXDev424.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a third year undergraduate student from School of Computer Science, Northwestern Polytechnical University.
-My research interest includes computer vision, machine learning, and deep learning.
+My research interest includes computer vision.

 You can find my CV here: [shanx's Curriculum Vitae](../assets/CV.pdf).